Performance charts in vSphere Client show frequent CPU usage spikes for ESXi 7.0 even when there are no virtual machines are running

 Resolution

-Currently there is no resolution.
+Currently, there is no resolution.
 VMware engineering is aware of this issue.

 Workaround:

-To work around this issue, reduce the polling rate for the ipmi module using the following command:
+Reduce the polling rate for the ipmi module using the following command:

-# esxcfg-module --set-options "regMaxPolls=200000 regPollIntrvUs=4" ipmi
+esxcfg-module --set-options "regMaxPolls=200000 regPollIntrvUs=4" ipmi

-Afterwards reboot the host to apply the change.
+Reboot the host to apply changes.

 The default values for the options are: